Maximum Principle for Control System driven by Mixed Fractional Brownian Motion

 \section{Abstract}

-{In this paper, we study the optimal control problem for system driven by mixed fractional Brownian motion (including a fractional Brownian motion with Hurst parameter $H>1/2$ and the underlying standard Brownian motion).
-By using Malliavin calculus, we obtain the necessary condition the optimal control should satisfy.
-Through martingale representation theorem and the properties of the transforms operator, we give out the adjoint backward stochastic differential equation in a natural way.
-As a straightforward consequence, the maximum principle for control system driven by fractional Brownian motion and an independent Brownian motion is also deduced, which is different to the underlying case.
+{In this paper, we investigate the optimal control problem for systems driven by mixed fractional Brownian motion (including a fractional Brownian motion with Hurst parameter $H>1/2$ and the standard Brownian motion).
+By using Malliavin calculus and introducing a disturbance control region, we obtain a modified maximum principle.
+Through martingale representation theorem, we obtain the adjoint backward stochastic differential equation in a natural way.
+Furthermore, corresponding to \cite{han2013maximum}, a significant result is that the necessary condition is simplified by only containing one equality.
 As an application, the linear quadratic case is investigated to illustrate the main results.}

 \keywords{maximum principle, mixed fractional Brownian motion, backward stochastic differential equation, linear quadratic control system}